 Can I Deduct Los Angeles Property Taxes on My Federal Income Tax Return?

-Yes, property taxes paid in Los Angeles can be deducted on federal income tax returns, but recent changes to federal tax law under the Tax Cuts and Jobs Act cap the deduction at $10,000 for state and local taxes, including property taxes.
+Yes, property taxes paid in Los Angeles are deductible on federal income tax returns.
+But recent changes in federal tax law through the Tax Cuts and Jobs Act have placed a cap of $10,000 on this deduction for state and local taxes, which encompasses property taxes.